 In just one research area -- AI and robotics -- we offer learning experiences of not only a virtual kind but of a physical kind.
 In our physical robotics projects, students do almost all of the reseach with faculty serving as mentors.

 The projects that we support stretch students' intellectual abilities and require both initiative and hard work.
-In most cases, the research project produces something of significance (ai software, research data, robots, etc.) that will help teach students of all ages about the scientific study of the mind and brain and the social and cultural issues arising from those studies.
-Explore our projects below and consider starting your own project.
+In most cases, the research projects produce something of significance (ai software, curriculum modules, robots, etc.) that will enhance students' understanding of the nature cognition.

 We have created many resources in AI & robotics that enhance educational experiences -- from immersive virtual robotics labs to physical robots.
 This page places our physical robot projects (both past and present) into a broader context to show how they complement our primary mission -- which is to create interactive learning activities to aid students of every age in their exploration of the nature of minds, both organic and mechanical.